Things To Do In Serbia In Winter, And Where To Stay

 There is also luggage storage space, a barbecue, a hammam, an indoor pool, a spa, and a wellness center.

-Tara National Park And Tara Mountains
+Tara National Park And Tara Mountain Range

 If you thought hiking was more warm weather activity, then you’ve never been to Tara National Park before!
-This super famous Serbian National park is well-known all over Europe for hosting some magnificent hiking trails that are also open in winter… and not just that, this is precisely when their landscape is at its best!
+This super famous Serbian National Park is well-known all over Europe for hosting some magnificent hiking trails that are also open in winter… and not just that, this is precisely when their landscape is at its best!

 The breathtaking landscape of the Tara Mountains includes pristine green rivers crossed by a vast network of hiking trails that portray impressively steep gorges, snow-covered forests, frozen waterfalls, and unique traditional settlements.